School-Site Acquisition Requirements—

 - maintain all submitted documentation at a designated District location for auditing or monitoring.

-Building inspectors employed by the District must be currently International Code Council commercially certified and licensed in Utah, in the trade specific to the inspection, consistent with Utah law and Resource Manual requirements.
+Building inspectors employed or contracted by the District must be currently International Code Council commercially certified and licensed in Utah, in the trade specific to the inspection, consistent with Utah law.

 The District may employ one of three methods for school construction inspection: